Supervised Open Water Swimming

 IMPORTANT INFORMATION

-- Refunds will not be provided for registration fees, but refunds will be provided for cancelled swim sessions.
+Refunds will not be provided for registration fees, but refunds will be provided for sessions cancelled by the Centre.
+Refunds cannot be provided for participant cancellations.

 KEY REQUIREMENTS